natura-cosmeticos/natds-js/packages/icons/README.md

 You don't need to install this library directly.

-## Installation
+## How to install

-You can still use them by installing directly into your package with:
+You can still use this package by installing it directly into your project with:

 ```sh
 # with npm